 Last but no least…

 Sandboxing applications is not as simple as just running a software program.
-Many applications may crash when too heavly sandboxed or when specific restrictions are put into place, so it’s more of a “try an fail until it works” art and it takes some time to proper master sandboxing, but, in many cases (like for example email clients or web brosers or dubious software applications), it’s worth the effort.
+Many applications may crash when too heavily sandboxed or when specific restrictions are put into place.
+So, it’s more of a “try and fail until it works” art and it takes some time to proper master sandboxing.

 Apple Store downloaded applications are strictly controlled, but this still does NOT make you immune from IPC interception for example, which allow a malicious application to sniff data from vulnerable application (at the bottom of this page you’ll find a real-world example of this).
 So, by putting extra care in those rare cases when you need to execute an arbitrary application (especially the ones you may download from the internet and not the Apple Store or even some of the ones from the Apple Store amazingly wrapped by some really skilled hacker) it’s a very good practice.
 Again, Sandboxing is not a solution for all problems and if you want to know more about it have a look at http://www.trustedbsd.org.

 To sandbox an existing application all you have to do is create a sandbox configuration file in order to tell to Mac OS X which resources you want the application to be able to access and use.